appcircleio/fastlane_plugin_appcircle_testing_distribution/README.md

   )
 ```

-#### Automatic Profile Management
+- `personalAPIToken`: The Appcircle Personal API token is utilized to authenticate and secure access to Appcircle services, ensuring that only authorized users can perform actions within the platform.
+- `profileName`: Specifies the profile that will be used for uploading the app.

-**createProfileIfNotExists** paramater ensures that a user profile is automatically created if it does not already exist; if the profile name already exists, the app will be uploaded to that existing profile instead.
+- `createProfileIfNotExists`: Ensures that a user profile is automatically created if it does not already exist; if the profile name already exists, the app will be uploaded to that existing profile instead.
+- `appPath`: Indicates the file path to the application that will be uploaded to Appcircle Testing Distribution Profile.
+- `message`: Your message to testers, ensuring they receive important updates and information regarding the application.

 ### Leveraging Environment Variables

 Utilize environment variables seamlessly by substituting the parameters with `$(VARIABLE_NAME)` in your task inputs.
 The extension automatically retrieves values from the specified environment variables within your pipeline.

+**Ensure that this action is added after build steps have been completed.**

+**If multiple workflows start simultaneously, the order in which versions are shared in the Testing Distribution is determined by the execution order of the publish step.
+The version that completes its build and triggers the publish plugin first will be shared first, followed by the others in sequence.**

 Efficiently distribute test binaries or beta versions using Appcircle, featuring seamless IPA and APK distribution capabilities.
 Streamline your testing process with our versatile tool designed to optimize your distribution workflow.
 If you need support or more information, please [contact us](https://appcircle.io/contact?utm_source=fastlane&utm_medium=plugin&utm_campaign=testing_distribution)